IBMSn121/GAN-paper1/README.md

 3. A common cause and a possible mechanism involving retro-differentiation for pan blood cancer was suggested.
 ```

-According to these findings, we can conduct multiple blood cancer prognosis and uncover tumor supressor functions of BACH2 which are much more important than previous thought.
+According to these findings, we can conduct multiple blood cancer prognosis and uncover tumor suppressor functions of BACH2 which are much more important than previous thought.

 ## Reproducing step